SatelliteQE/robottelo/docs/code_standards.rst

 * In the root of the **Robottelo** directory, run :code:`flake8 .`
 * If flake8 returns errors, make corrections before submitting a pull request.
 * pre-commit configuration is available, and its use is strongly encouraged in local development.
+* pre-commit will apply flake, Black, and pyupgrade to lint and auto-format code.

 Docstrings